KDE Frameworks: Kirigami

 Kirigami is a QML application framework developed by Marco Martin that enables developers to write applications that run natively on Android, iOS, Windows, Plasma Mobile and any classic Linux desktop environment without code adjustments.

 It is used by various applications, for example Linus Torvalds and Dirk Hohndels' scuba diving application Subsurface, the messenger client Banji, the Kaidan messenger, Vvave music player and the KDE software center Discover.

 Software packages

 Linux distribution use some package management system to package the software they distribute.
 Debian for example distributes KGlobalAccel under the package name libkf5globalaccel, while Fedora Linux distributes it under the name kf5-kglobalaccel.

 Bindings

-While being mainly written in C++, there are many bindings for other programming languages available:
+While being mainly written in C++, there are bindings for other programming languages available: